history-fictionologist/honkai-star-rail-helper/README.md

 # honkai-star-rail-helper

 `honkai-star-rail-helper` is a utility designed to manage and process character data, skills, and relic recommendations for video  game [Honkai: Star Rail](https://en.wikipedia.org/wiki/Honkai:_Star_Rail).
 It reads input files, processes various attributes such as character information and skill sets, and outputs the results in an organized format.
-The input data is sourced from [StarRailData](https://github.com/Dimbreath/StarRailData/tree/master) and the output is stored in version-specific folders for easy management.
+The input data is sourced from the official update packages in [StarRailData](https://github.com/Dimbreath/StarRailData/tree/master) repository and the output is stored in version-specific folders for easy management.

 ## Latest Character Table
 <!-- CHARACTER_TABLE_START -->